 There are currently 2 lines of Nespresso machines available:

 The VertuoLine machines were designed to cater to those who like large servings of coffee.
-The VertuoLine machines use centrifusion (the spinning of a pod at high speeds) to brew espresso.
+The VertuoLine machines use centrifusion (the spinning of a pod at high speeds) to brew coffee.
 The capsules have barcodes which the machine reads to know how to brew each capsule.
-VertuoLine machines produce espresso with more crema, although some have reported the coffee doesn’t taste as good as the OriginalLine capsules.
+VertuoLine machines produce a coffee with a thicker crema, although some have reported the coffee doesn’t taste as good as the OriginalLine capsules.

 Keurig is an American based company that is owned by the beverage company Keurig Dr Pepper (formerly Green Mountain Coffee Roasters).
 The company launched its first machines in 1998 with the focus originally being on producing single serve coffee makers for office use.
 However, in later years they expanded to domestic use.

-There are a huge variety of Keurig machines available with over 50 different models on the market.
+There are a huge variety of Keurig machines available with over 50 different models on the market (and plenty of discontinued models like the Keurig 2.0 series).
 They offer options for brewing both single serves of coffee or carafes.
 Where Nespresso has partnered with different companies to produce their machines, Keurig has partnered with different brands to produce their K-cups.
-This has resulted in a huge selection of over 60 different types of K-cups, with all sorts of beverage options available from standard coffee, to hot chocolate and tea, to a large range of flavoured coffees.
+This has resulted in a huge selection of over 60 different types of K-cups, with all sorts of beverage options available from standard coffee, to hot chocolate and tea, to a large range of flavored coffees.

 Keurig machines are generally cheaper to buy but tend not to be as durable or reliable as Nespresso machines.
+The Keurig machines require regular cleaning and maintenance to prevent problems.
 The coffee produced by Keurig machines is generally considered to be not as nice as Nespresso.

 Nespresso vs Keurig: The Showdown